uwacyber/cits3006/cits3006-labs/lab-5-active-directory.md

 ![](/.gitbook/assets/lab-5-assets/44.png "44")

 That’s how you own testadmin's computer.
 Since testadmin is an admin user we can see we also have an admin shell with the whoami command.
+Thus, we have managed to access a remote shell via exploiting the AD.

 ### 5.5.4 Target enumeration with Nmap, Nbtscan, CME